ThoriumGroup/thorium/README.md

 Thorium
 =======

-Thorium is a project that combines various python modules and tools originally sourced from Nukepedia.
+Thorium combines various python modules and tools originally sourced from Nukepedia.
 It provides a streamlined way of managing their versions and customizing the installation.
 While thorium ships as a complete package, individual submodules can be activated and deactivated via config files or arguments passed to thorium.

 ## Installation